Localization and global dynamics in the long-range discrete nonlinear Schr\"odinger equation: Asymptotic construction of stationary solutions

+Since $N_B \sim 2 N_A$, the conservation of particle number does not hold.
+This suggests that the sequences \eqref{dnls2}, \eqref{fdnls5} may show non-negligible deviation away from the exact branches when $\alpha \ll 1$. \end{remark}

-\subsection{Peierls-Nabarro Barrier for fDNLS.}
+\subsection{Peierls-Nabarro barrier for fDNLS}

-In this part, we assume $J_n = n^{-(1+\alpha)}$.
+This subsection consists of numerical simulations where we assume $J_n = n^{-(1+\alpha)}$ in which traveling wave solutions are numerically investigated. \Cref{fig:PNB_EPSILON,fig:PNB_OMEGA} most notably highlight that the PNB can vanish under a particular parameter regime and \Cref{fig:vanishingPNB_travelingWave,fig:mobility_figure,fig:6} numerically show traveling wave dynamics.
 The PNB for fDNLS is fundamentally different from that of the nearest-neighbor interaction.
-The PNB can take both positive and negative values, and it can increase in $\epsilon$ or $w$ depending on $\alpha$; see \Cref{fig,fig_PNBfDNLS}.
-This suggests that the onsite solution need not always be the energy minimizer of the Hamiltonian.
-It is of interest to further investigate the role of non-locality in the framework of variational approach to fDNLS and the stability properties of onsite/offsite solutions.
+The PNB can take both positive and negative values, and it can increase in $\epsilon$ or $\omega$ depending on $\alpha$.
+This suggests that the onsite solution need not always be the energy minimizer of the Hamiltonian away from the AC regime.
+It is of interest to further investigate the role of nonlocality in the framework of variational approach to fDNLS and the stability properties of onsite/offsite solutions.
 By \eqref{energy} and the symmetry properties of the onsite/offsite solutions, an analogue of \Cref{energy_dnls_onoff} is derived.
 The proof follows from \Cref{cor} and standard algebra, and thus is omitted.

 \begin{proposition} Let $q_n,g_n$ be given by \eqref{dnls2}, \eqref{fdnls5}, respectively.
 Then,

 \end{proposition}